 Prior Chemotherapy or Irradiation

 Use of alkylating agents, such as cyclophosphamide and melphalan (Alkeran), in the treatment of lymphomas, myelomas, and breast and ovarian cancers has been associated with the development of AML, usually within 3 to 5 years of exposure and often preceded by a myelodysplastic phase.
-Cytogenetic abnormalities, particularly monosomy 5, 7, 11, and 17, are common.
+Cytogenetic abnormalities, particularly monosomy 5 or 7 as well as mutations of 11q23 (MLL gene rearrangement), and deletion 17p causing a p53 mutation are common.
 Concurrent radiation exposure slightly increases the risk of leukemogenesis posed by alkylating agents.

 Topoisomerase II inhibitors (etoposide, teniposide [Vumon]), doxorubicin and its derivatives, and mitoxantrone, used to treat ALL, myeloma, testicular cancer, and sarcomas, as well as taxanes, used to treat breast cancer, have also been implicated in leukemogenesis.
 These agents, in contrast to alkylators, are associated with a short latency period without antecedent myelodysplasia and with cytogenetic abnormalities involving chromosome 11q23 or 21q22 in the malignant clone.

 An increased incidence of AML is seen in patients with Down syndrome, Bloom syndrome, or Fanconi anemia, as well as in individuals with ataxia-telangiectasia or Wiskott-Aldrich syndrome.
 In identical twins younger than 10 years, if one twin develops leukemia (usually ALL), there is a 20% chance that the other twin will develop leukemia within a year; subsequently, the risk falls off rapidly and joins that of nonidentical siblings, which is three to five times that of the general population.

 Effects on Hematopoiesis